 Earlier this year, Tim Peters had considered moving his construction business offices from the Highlands at Bardstown Road and Longest Avenue to the building.
 Now, the building may be converted to the region’s first organic feed store that developers hope will compliment the future permanent farmer’s market slated for the same block.

-Gill Holland describes the church as beautiful on the inside, and once cleaned up, could be brought back to its original grandeur.
+Gill Holland described the church as beautiful on the inside, and once cleaned up, could be brought back to its original grandeur.
 New windows will replace the half boarded up apertures and a new roof will be installed as part of the renovations.
 He noted that Muhammad Ali, back when he was known as Cassius Clay, used to box inside the church.

 Whether the future of the church brings offices or the organic feed store, restoring the church will definitely be a boon to the neighborhood most recently dubbed the East Market District in the Heart of NuLu.